 The Work Process

 When carrying out a complete removal and new installation, we often follow a set procedure.
-Firstly, the contents of the existing tank will be emptied into a temporary tank - the boiler will be switched off, but if an Aga or equivalant cooker is present, we can keep these running during works.
-Depending on the size of the new tank, we will then renew, extend or relocate the existing base to achieve regulatory fitment.
-We then fit the new tank which comes complete with an ultrasonic gauge, which consist of a part inside the tank reading the oil level & it communicates this level to another unit plugged into an electrical socket in the premises, allowing the client to monitor fuel levels from the comfort of indoors.
-The oil-line will then be tested before the contents of the temporary tank is filtered and transferred into the new tank.
-Finally, the boiler is tested to ensure it is running and functioning safely &, if applicable, the Aga reconnected.
-We will uplift the old tank to our yard for degassing, cleaning and recycling to registered recyclers.
+Firstly, the contents of the old tank/failed tank will be emptied of all good, clean oil into a temporary tank - the boiler will be switched off, but if an Aga is present, we can keep these running during works.
+We will uplift the old tank and check existing base for integrity and bring up to regulatory status – if a base is non-regulatory it will result in the new tank’s warranty being void.
+Supply and fit new tank – all our tanks come complete with ultrasonic contents gauge,which consist of a part inside the tank reading the oil level which communicates this level to another unit plugged into an electrical socket in the premises, allowing the client to monitor fuel levels from the comfort of indoors and a new filter tap at no extra cost.
+We test the existing oil-line for integrity, achieve positive test and connect to new tank and then transfer all good, clean fuel into the new tank.
+We will then purge, run and test the boiler (boiler must have been regularly serviced and be running when we arrive).
+We dispose of old tanks to registered recycling centres – we have a waste carrier license & recycling certificate.

 Allowing for Open Positioning